OutNav Logo

 Additionally, some former clients/service users still maintain contact with practitioners and drop into the centre to catch up and let us know how they're getting on.
 This continued involvement with the service supports our understanding that we provide a type of support that is not available to our clients elsewhere.

-The quotes below, which were gained from the feedback wall in the centre, also illustrate clients feeling that the service is something which caters to their needs and responds to their experiences.
+These quotes, gained from the feedback wall in the centre, also illustrate clients feeling that the service is something that caters to their needs and responds to their experiences.

 People feel this is relevant and important to their role